 The ridges on the two gears fit together and the gears are connected to the paddles inside the churn.
 When the handle is turned, the paddles turn too.
 The smaller gear has raised lettering and numbers: “PATD MAR 18 1873.”

 My mother and father never knew who the previous owners were… the churn was one of the several old items that had been left in the house they moved into shortly after they were married.
 My mother said she always resented the presence of this churn because it took up so much room in their small house, but she must have concealed the churn well, because I don’t remember ever seeing it.
-My mother says it was always stored out of sight under the eaves in one of the upstairs bedrooms.
+My mother said it was always stored out of sight under the eaves in one of the upstairs bedrooms.

 Not too long after my husband and I had built and moved into this house, my father asked me if I wanted the churn, and after I had seen it, of course my answer was an enthusiastic yes.
 We have given it a prominent place in our large kitchen, where it somehow blends in equally well with the modern appliances and my other cherished treasures from the past.